mogliang/rongke.fema/webserver/scripts/README.md

 - **Usage**: Double-click or run from command prompt

 #### `install-service.bat`
-Installs the FEMA Web Server as a Windows Service.
+Installs the FMEA Web Server as a Windows Service.
 - **Requirements**: Must be run as Administrator
-- **Service Name**: FEMAWebServer
+- **Service Name**: FMEAWebServer
 - **Usage**: Right-click -> "Run as administrator"

 #### `uninstall-service.bat`
-Uninstalls the FEMA Web Server Windows Service.
+Uninstalls the FMEA Web Server Windows Service.
 - **Requirements**: Must be run as Administrator
 - **Usage**: Right-click -> "Run as administrator"